JiashuaiZhou/tmv4.0/doc/README.architecture.md

 The core codec processes are grouped in three lirbaries:

-- `vdmcCommon` containing the util objects and the processes shared by V-Mesh encoding and decoding processes.
+- `vmeshCommon` containing the util objects and the processes shared by V-Mesh encoding and decoding processes.
-- `vdmcEncoder` containing the V-Mesh encoding processes.
+- `vmeshEncoder` containing the V-Mesh encoding processes.
-- `vdmcDecoder` containing the V-Mesh decoding processes.
+- `vmeshDecoder` containing the V-Mesh decoding processes.

 ## Wrapper libraries